AnubisQuantumCipher/Quantum-Shield/target/package/qsfs-core-0.1.1/README.md

 ## Security

-For security vulnerabilities, please email: security@quantum-shield.dev
+For security vulnerabilities, please email: sic.tau@proton.me

 **Do not create public issues for security vulnerabilities.**